EdJoPaTo/mpdPi/README.md

 ## Configure shairport-sync

-[shairport-sync](https://github.com/mikebrady/shairport-sync) allows the Pi to be AirPlay Target.
+[shairport-sync](https://github.com/mikebrady/shairport-sync) allows the Pi to be an AirPlay Target.
 In order to stop the mpd playback while using it as an AirPlay target use the following settings in `/etc/shairport-sync.conf`:

 ```